Carmen Lee photo

 Homemade masks like this one are easier to make than you think—just ask the DIY crew on the MASK Halifax Facebook page.

-, one question crossed all our minds at once: Where can I get a mask?
+So now, the question that’s on all our minds: Where can I get a mask?

 Here, we deliver your best bets for a locally sourced face covering.
 It's a living list that'll be updated as more local suppliers become known, so if we've missed something please email us (firstname.lastname@example.org

 ) or drop a comment below.
 (Also, remember that wearing a mask doesn't mean you can skip washing your hands or following social-distancing rules